James Rapley KC explores what makes written submissions stand out and how to excel in the appellate courts.

 Golden Rules of Advocacy, Keith Evans

-The Devil’s Advocate, Iain Morley QC
+The Devil’s Advocate, Iain Morley KC

 Making Your Case, Justice Scalia and Brian Garner

 The Australian Bar Association’s Advanced Trial Advocacy Intensive

 James Rapley KC practices from Bridgeside Chambers in Christchurch, New Zealand, having been called to the bar in 2004 after nearly ten years as a senior prosecutor for the Serious Fraud Office and Crown Solicitor’s Office.
 He was appointed a King’s Counsel in 2018, and specialises in criminal defence litigation, across serious fraud, drug, murder, sexual crimes and other crimes of violence, together with regulatory prosecution work.